Jismiya03/Jismiya03/README.md

 ---

 ## 🛠️ Technical Skills
+- **Python:** Basic Python
-- **Python:** Pandas, NumPy, Matplotlib, Seaborn
+- **Data Analysis:** Pandas, NumPy, Matplotlib, Seaborn
-- **Data Analysis:** Data Cleaning, Data Visualization, EDA, Basic Statistics
+- **Database:** SQL
-- **Tools:** SQL, Power BI, Excel
+- **Tools:** Power BI, Excel

 ---

 ## 📌 Projects

-### 📈 Data Analytics and Business Intelligence
-- Data Analysis (Python): Conducted data cleaning, exploratory data analysis (EDA), visualization, and insights generation using Python, Pandas, NumPy, Matplotlib, and Seaborn.
-- Power BI: Built interactive dashboards to visualize KPIs, trends, and metrics.
-- Data Analysis (Excel): Analyzed data and created dashboards using Pivot Tables, formulas, and charts.

 ### 🧠 NeuroPulse - Parkinson’s Fall Detection & Monitoring Device
+- Developed a health monitoring and fall detection system using an ESP8266-based wearable device.
-- Collected and cleaned real-time sensor data from an ESP8266-based wearable device.
+- Collected and cleaned real-time sensor data from the device.
-- Performed EDA to identify trends, anomalies, and key patterns using Python.
+- Performed data analysis and visualization using Python.
-- Applied Logistic Regression to generate basic predictive insights and documented findings.
+- Applied Logistic Regression for basic predictive analysis.
 ### 💊 HealthSync - Real-Time Health Monitoring Band
-- Designed a real-time health tracking system using ESP32 and sensors.
+- Developed a real-time health monitoring system using ESP32 and sensors.
-- Built a web interface for data visualization using HTML, CSS, JavaScript, and PHP.
+- Built a web interface to display health-related data.
+- Worked on the front-end interface using HTML, CSS, and JavaScript.
-- Focused on presenting health metrics in an interpretable and user-friendly format.
+- Focused on presenting health information in a simple and user-friendly format.
+### 📊 Data Analytics and Business Intelligence
+- Performed data cleaning, exploratory data analysis, and visualization using Python.
+- Used Pandas, NumPy, Matplotlib, and Seaborn for data analysis.
+- Created interactive Power BI dashboards to visualize KPIs, trends, and metrics.
+- Analyzed data using Excel with Pivot Tables, formulas, and charts.

 ---